 The Panel will not review any new complaints at this stage or consider evidence unrelated to the initial complaint.
+The Panel will consider the complaint as was submitted at Stage 1 & 2.
 Any new issues will need to be dealt with by a separate complaint starting with Stage 1 of the procedure.